Reference for Most Common Scales for Jazz Guitar

 C Dorian: C D Eb F G A Bb

-I strongly suggest that you pick *one* of the three scale and recite it in all the 12 keys.
-See this page for different cycles you can practice with (including the invaluable cycle of fourths).
-All memorized?
-Let's go practice the three basic jazz guitar scales on your instrument now!
+I strongly suggest that you pick *one* of the three scales and recite it in all the 12 keys.

 Jazz Scales Practice Suggestions